rricard/multireact/README.md

 # Web/iOS/Android project

-This is an example project showing wow you can simultenaously target multiple platforms.
+This is an example project showing how you can simultenaously target multiple platforms.

 ## Dependencies